 Criteria Grade The assignment consistently exceeds expectations.
 It demonstrates originality of thought and creativity throughout.
 Beyond completing all of the required elements, new concepts and ideas are detailed that transcend general discussions along similar topic areas.
 There are no mechanical, grammatical, or organization issues that detract from the ideas.
-A- or A The assignment consistently meets expectations.
+The assignment consistently meets expectations.
 It contains all the information prescribed for the assignment and demonstrates a command of the subject matter.
 There is sufficient detail to cover the subject completely but not too much as to be distracting.
 There may be some procedural issues, such as grammar or organizational challenges, but these do not significantly detract from the intended assignment goals.
-The assignment fails to consistently meet expectations.
+B-, B, B+ The assignment fails to consistently meet expectations.
 That is, the assignment is complete but contains problems that detract from the intended goals.
-These issues may be relating to C-, C, C+
+These issues may be relating to content detail, be grammatical, or be a general lack of clarity.
+Other problems might include not fully following assignment directions.
+C-, C, C+ The assignment constantly fails to meet expectations.
+It is incomplete or in some other way consistently fails to demonstrate a firm grasp of the assigned material.
 Below C-